In this Article

-- It is responsible for removing waste from the foetus’s blood.
+- It helps removes waste from the foetus’s blood.

-- It attaches the foetus to the walls of the uterus and keeps the baby in a proper position providing security.
+- It attaches the foetus to the walls of the uterus and keeps the baby in a proper position.

 What Is Placenta Previa?

-During the course of pregnancy, if the placenta develops in a way that it covers the cervix completely or partially, the condition is termed as ‘Placenta Previa’ or low-lying placenta.
-This poses a risk to the baby and the mother during labour and delivery, as it may get damaged when the cervix opens.
+During the course of pregnancy, if the placenta develops in a way that it covers the cervix completely or partially, the condition is termed as ‘Placenta Previa’.
+This condition poses a risk to the baby and the mother during labour and delivery, as it may get damaged when the cervix opens.
 The placenta may detach itself too early from the uterus and lead to severe bleeding.
-And the child may be born with defects, premature, or underweight.
+And the child may be born prematurely and underweight and with birth defects.

 Does Placenta Previa Cause Pain?

 Placenta previa does not normally cause pain during pregnancy.
 However, if any discomfort is experienced, it is advisable to speak to a doctor about it.

 Placenta previa is a rare medical condition that develops in pregnant women.
 This condition is known to occur in 1 out of 200 pregnant women every year.